cluna80/QCB-Chain/WHITEPAPER.md

 - The UBI pool self-replenishes from economic activity forever
 - Freedom is enforced at the protocol level, not promised

-The Arkadina Civilization begins at Genesis Block 1.
+The Arkadian Civilization begins at Genesis Block 1.

 ---